viet34tqc/notebook/interview.md

 <https://zellwk.com/blog/understanding-color-scheme/>

-`color-scheme` tells the browser to render **user-agent stylesheets** (the built-in stylesheets of each browser) according to the user’s preferred color scheme (which is set in their operating system).
+`color-scheme` tells the browser to render **user-agent stylesheets** (the built-in stylesheets of each browser) according to the user's preferred color scheme (which is set in their operating system).

 ## `.lock` file